Nausicaä (Nausicaä of the Valley of the Wind): Reception

-Opinion is divided as to whether Nausicaä is sexualised or not - Napier notes that Nausicaä's relationship with Asbel is "potentially erotic", but Kaori Yoshida says that Nausicaä's body "is not the typical kind designed to stimulate" the male gaze.
+Opinion is divided as to whether Nausicaä is sexualized or not - Napier notes that Nausicaä's relationship with Asbel is "potentially erotic", but Kaori Yoshida says that Nausicaä's body "is not the typical kind designed to stimulate" the male gaze.
 The quality of tapes on early fansubs lead to the rumor that Nausicaä does not wear any pants.
 Yoshida presents Hiromi Murase's theory that Nausicaä represents a post-oedipal mother figure.
 Susan J. Napier and Patrick Drazen note a parallel between the character of Kushana, the rival warrior princess, and that of Nausicaä: Napier describes Kushana as Nausicaä's "shadow", noting that Kushana is not shown with any "alleviating, feminine" virtues as Nausicaä is, but that they share the same tactical brilliance.
 Drazen describes this as a "feminine duality".
 Miyazaki has described the two characters as being "two sides of the same coin", but Kushana has "deep, physical wounds".

 Nausicaä is presented as a messiah and also acts on an ideology of how to interact with the natural world.
 Her powers are presented as proof of the "rightness" of her "mode of thought".
 Unlike other characters who avoid or try to ignore the forest, Nausicaä is scientifically and beatifically interested in the forest.
-Lucy Wright believes that Nausicaä's world-view reflects a Shinto worldview, as expressed by Motoori Norinaga: "this heaven and earth and all things therein are without exception strange and marvelous when examined carefully."
+Lucy Wright believes that Nausicaä's world-view reflects a Shinto worldview, as expressed by Motoori Norinaga: "this heaven and earth and all things therein are without exception strange and marvelous when examined carefully".
 Wright believes that Nausicaä is presented as a "healing deity", as she is concerned with the space between purity and corruption, as well as atones for the wrongs of other people.
-In the manga, Nausicaä faces an old monk who says "the death of the world is inescapable" because of the folly of men, Nausicaä retorts: "Our God of the Winds teaches us that life is above all!
+In the manga, Nausicaä faces an old monk who says "the death of the world is inescapable" because of the folly of men; Nausicaä retorts: "Our God of the Winds teaches us that life is above all!
 And I love life!
 The light, the sky, the men, the insects, I love them all more than anything!!"
 Later, she responds to the Guardian of the tomb of Shuwa who tries to tell her she is selfish for refusing the purification program of the old Earth and allowing the sacrifice of all the lives of the ancient world: "We can know the beauty and the cruelty of the world without the help of a giant tomb and its retinue of servants.
 Because our god, he lives in the smallest leaf and the smallest insect."
 Raphaël Colson and Gaël Régner see in these tirades a "world view which clearly calls to mind the spirit of Shinto".